Skip to content

 A serious chronic disease that affects various body systems.

 The disease is also characterized by a wide range of other symptoms that can change over time and vary from person to person.
-Patients may suffer from persistent fatigue, unrefreshing sleep, profound weakness, problems with thinking and concentration (brain fog), orthostatic intolerance, pain, and many other symptoms.
+Patients may suffer from persistent fatigue, unrefreshing sleep, profound weakness, problems with thinking and concentration (brain fog), orthostatic intolerance, pain and many other symptoms.

 Approximately 75% of patients are women

-• An estimated 60,000 to 80,000 people across Austria, predominantly young people.
+• In Austria, an estimated 60,000 to 80,000 people are affected, mainly young adults.

-• 40 million people worldwide, 75% of whom are women.
+• More than 40 million people worldwide live with the disease, around 75% of whom are women.

 Ein Wissenschaftler, der einen Laborkittel, eine Schutzbrille, eine Maske und blaue Handschuhe trägt, untersucht eine Petrischale mit einer Pipette in einer Laborumgebung, um Krankheiten wie ME/CFS zu erforschen.